How the Group Works

 1. We critique novel or novella chapters, short stories, flash fiction, and screenplays.

 2. We only critique speculative fiction.
-That means work in these genres:
+See our Definition of Speculative Fiction.

 3. We don’t critique work that has already gained publication.